UjjalKar/letsSeeCms/src/posts/how-close-can-you-get-to-the-sun.md

 ## Future solution?

 Besides that, one solution that may help future astronauts make it closer to the sun would be mirrored shielding.
-The 2007 film Sunshine depicted a spacecraft fitted with an incredibly huge optical shield designed to bounce the sun’s rays away — which could help ensure the spacecraft stays cool enough.
+The 2007 film Sunshine depicted a spacecraft fitted with an incredibly huge optical shield designed to bounce the sun’s rays away. which could help ensure the spacecraft stays cool enough.

 ## Conclusion